RuslanBredun/TelegramAiogram/README.md

 4. Try to guess the weather for 7 days

 Also you can set notifications and you will receiving wether predictions every day at the same time.
+I use JSON file like "data base", to store info about users.